 Annual License 2021 Proposed

-A. PET - DOG OR CAT -
+A. PET - DOG OR CAT

-1. Unaltered \$60.00
+1. Unaltered \$60.0

-2. Altered \$30.00
+2. Altered \$30.0

 3. Juvenile pet \$15.0

-4. Discounted pet \$15.00
+4. Discounted pet \$15.0

 5. Replacement tag \$5.0

 6. Transfer fee \$3.0

-License renewal late fee - received 45 to 90 days following license expiration \$15.00
+License renewal late fee - received 45 to 90 days following license expiration \$15.0

-License renewal late fee - received 90 to 135 days following license expiration \$20.00
+8. License renewal late fee - received 90 to 135 days following license expiration \$20.0

 License renewal late fee - received more than 135 days following license expiration \$30.0

 10. License renewal late fee - received more than 365 days following license expiration \$30.00 plus license fee(s) for any year(s) that the pet was unlicensed

-B .
-Service Animal Dogs and Cats and K-9 Police Dogs:Service animal dogs a must be licensed, but there is no charge for the license.
-GUARD DOG
+R Service Animal Dogs and Cats and K-9 Police Dogs:Service animal dogs a must be licensed, but there is no charge for the license.
+GUARD DOG and cats and K-9 police dogs

-1. Guard dog registration \$100.00
+1. Guard dog registration \$100.0

-C. ANIMAL RELATED BUSINESS
+C ANIMAL RELATED BUSINESS

+.
 1. Hobby kennel and hobby cattery \$50.0

 2. Guard dog trainer \$50.0

 3. Guard dog purveyor \$250.0

-ר GUARD DOG PURVEYOR
+GUARD DOG PURVEYOR

-If the guard dog purveyor is in possession of a valid animal shelter, ke fee for the guard dog purveyor license shall be reduced by the amoun pet shop license.
+GUARD DOG PURVETOR If the guard dog purveyor is in possession of a valid animal shelter, kennel or pet shop license, th fee for the guard dog purveyor license shall be reduced by the amount of the animal shelter, kenn pet shop license.

-Ε. FEE WAIVER
+E. FEE WAIVER

-1. The director of the animal care and control authority may waive or propayment of outstanding licensing fees and late licensing penalty fees, so would further the goals of the animal care and control authority and In determining whether a waiver should apply, the director of the anime must take into consideration the total amount of the fees charged as a violation and the effect on the owner, the animal's welfare and the anime the fee or fees or penalties are not waived and no payment is received. in whole or in part, when to do be in the public interest. al care and control authority compared with the gravity of the mal care and control authority if
+1. The director of the animal care and control authority may waive or propayment of outstanding licensing fees and late licensing penalty fees, so would further the goals of the animal care and control authority and In determining whether a waiver should apply, the director of the anim must take into consideration the total amount of the fees charged as c violation and the effect on the owner, the animal's welfare and the anim the fee or fees or penalties are not waived and no payment is received. in whole or in part, when to do be in the public interest. al care and control authority compared with the gravity of the mal care and control authority if

+[Orc violation and the effect on the owner, the animal's welfare and the anim mal care and control auth d.